robert-abela/llp2/extra/VMSetup.md

 # Systems Programming Linux Setup

 ## Step 0: Get a Linux running
 It is suggested to create a VM using latest LTS of your preferred Linux.
-I use [Zorin](https://zorin.com/os/download/16/core/), MCAST uses [Xubuntu](http://ftp.uni-kl.de/pub/linux/ubuntu-dvd/xubuntu/releases/20.04/release/).
-Any Linux is fine really, ideally pick from [Debian family](https://en.wikipedia.org/wiki/List_of_Linux_distributions#Debian-based).
+You can use [Zorin](https://zorin.com/os/download/16/core/), [Ubuntu](https://ubuntu.com/download/desktop), [Xubuntu](http://ftp.uni-kl.de/pub/linux/ubuntu-dvd/xubuntu/releases/20.04/release/) or any Linux from [Debian family](https://en.wikipedia.org/wiki/List_of_Linux_distributions#Debian-based).

 If you need VM software, you can use:
 - [VMWare Pro (trial)](https://www.vmware.com/go/getworkstation-win) - ask me for a license, don't pirate software!